w3c/window-management/additional_explorations.md

 ### Alternative names and scopes for proposed methods

+Inspiration for the shape of this API comes from the existing `Window.screen`.
 Besides the proposed shape of new methods and events on `Window`, some alternative names and locations are demonstrated below.